CDCgov/dibbs-query-connector/query-connector/README.md

 #### Running the e2e tests locally

 Our e2e's are available locally via `npm run test:playright:local`.
-You'll need to have the app running locally at `localhost:3000` first (ie using `npm run dev`).
+You'll need to have the app running locally at `localhost:3000` first (ie using `npm run dev` or running `npm run dev:db` and `npm run dev:next` in two separate terminals ).

-You'll need to set `E2E_LOCAL_FHIR_SERVER` in your local `.env` file first in order for the flows that use the local HAPI server to route correctly.
-This is pre-set for you in the `.env.sample` file.

 ### Architecture Diagram